earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R01-work-with-dates-in-R.md

 for us, `R` has a `date` class.
 We can convert the `date` field to a `date class` using the function `as.Date()`.

-When we convert, we need to tell R how the date is formated - where it can find the month, day and year and what format each element is in.
+When we convert, we need to tell `R` how the date is formatted - where it can find the month, day and year and what format each element is in.

 For example: 1/1/10 vs 1-1-2010